Developing baseline nationwide biodiversity estimates and species distributions for >6000 plant species

 Land-based processes – modeling water and nutrient pollution across Panama

 We create baseline layers to forecast water flow (and availability) and nutrient pollution using the SWAT model, calibrated for Panama, and validated using flow data.
 This will further be validated using nutrient data collected from the aquatic monitoring program.
 Thus far, the model predicts 80% of the variation in observed water flow.
 This will serve as the foundation to answer diverse questions, such as the effect of climate change and land-use on water availability and pollution.
-Additionally, as a proof of concept, we apply the model to explore the effect of hydropower dams on conservation (of manatee habitat).
+Additionally, we are building a statistical forecasting model that will be able to integrate this information on spatial patterning of rainfall to make better hydrological predictions given future scenarios.

-Scenario planning of how Panama City will grow over the coming decades
+Scenario planning: Growth of Panama City in the coming decades

 We partner with Ariel Espino to quantitatively project how urban development of Panama City could have nationwide effects on biological and physical elements of natural resources (i.e., an example or urban-rural “telecoupling”).
 Ariel is co-director of the team commissioned to plan the development of Panama City, and therefore the results of this project will be directly useful for discussions around sustainability.